aptech/docs/docs/CR-sqpSolveSet.rst

 Purpose
 ----------------

-Resets global variables used by sqpSolve to default values.
+Resets global variables used by :func:`sqpSolve` to default values.

 Format
 ----------------